s0lst1c3/lme/docs/gpo_step_by_step.md

 ## 1.2 Organisational Units (OU)

 What is an Organisational Unit?
-An Orgnaisational Unit can in its simplest form be thought of as a folder to contain Users, Computers and groups.
+An Organisational Unit can in its simplest form be thought of as a folder to contain Users, Computers and groups.
 OUs can be used to select a subset of computers that you want to be included in the LME Client group for testing before rolling out LME site wide.